About the course

-Our Postgraduate Certificate in Education (PGCE) in the Lifelong Learning Sector (LLS) will give you the skills to become a teacher in further education colleges.
+Our Postgraduate Certificate in Education (PGCE) in the further education and skills sector will give you the skills to become a teacher in further education colleges.
 Here you will learn vital practice and classroom management.

 - 98% of students completing the programme in 2015/2016 were judged as 'Good' or 'Outstanding' against the teaching standards (SED, 2015/16)

 - 96% of our students are employed within six months of graduating (SED, 2015/2016)

 For the full-time mode, you will be placed in a college where you will participate in a range of professional activities.